-The Business Administration degree provides students with a strong knowledge base across the fundamental disciplines of business: accounting, finance, management, and operations management/information systems.
+The Business Administration degree provides students with a strong knowledge base across the fundamental disciplines of business: accounting, finance, management, marketing, opersations and supply chain, and information systems.
 At the David Eccles School of Business, students learn to manage technology and identify entrepreneurial opportunities, learning the social implications of doing global business and developing the values and ethics to succeed and prosper.
-The Business Administration curriculum consists of classes in accounting, finance, management, and information systems, as well as a global perspectives business course.
+The Business Administration curriculum consists of classes in accounting, finance, management, marketing, operations and supply chain, and information systems.
 Graduates of this program possess a mix of business, technical, and essential communication skills required of management and leadership roles, preparing them for a wide range of business careers.

 The Student Experience